-1 Start button - to start the machine.

-- 2 Card programmer for operating machine through individually programmed cycles. - 3 Door with automatic locking device which remains locked throughout the different wash processes. - 4 Detergent supply box three compartments for automatic injection of powdered detergents and fabric softener. - 5 Inner cylinder of stainless steel supported at the rear by two ballraces. - 6 Outer drum of stainless steel (18/8) securely attached to the frame. - 7 Wash motor for reversing wash action and distribution.
-Extraction motor for low and high spin action. - 8 Hot and cold water valves program and level controlled solenoid valves for filling with water, and for flushdown of automatic detergent dispenser. - 9 Drain valve timer controlled valve for draining the machine of water. - 10 Siphon breaker to prevent water in the machine from re-entering the water supply system. - 11 Control circuit of plug in type, for time and temperature control of the different wash cycles.
+- Fig. 1 ON-OFF and manual operating buttons to start the machine and operate it manually. - 2 Card programmer for operating machine through individually programmed cycles. - 3 Door with automatic locking device which remains locked throughout the different wash processes. - 4 Detergent supply box three compartments for automatic injection of powdered detergents and fabric softener. - 5 Inner cylinder of stainless steel supported at the rear by two ballraces. - 6 Outer drum of stainless steel (18/8) securely attached to the frame. - 7 Wash motor for reversing wash action and distribution.
+Extraction motor for low and high spin action. - 8 Hot and cold water valves program and level controlled solenoid valves for filling with water, and for flushdown of detergent supply box. - 9 Drain valve timer controlled valve for draining the machine of water. - 10 Siphon breaker to prevent water in the machine from re-entering the water supply system. - 11 Control circuit of plug in type, for time and temperature control of the different wash cycles.